ruBootstrap/bootstrap-vue/src/components/table/README.md

 of data.
 See the [Fields](#fields-column-definitions) section below for customizing how field headings appear.

-**Note:** Field order is not guaranteed.
+**Примечание:** Field order is not guaranteed.
 Fields will typically appear in the order they were defined in the first row, but this may not always be the case depending on the version of browser in use.
 See section [Fields (column definitions)](#fields-column-definitions) below to see how to guarantee the order of fields, and to override the headings generated.

 Record data may also have additional special reserved name keys for colorizing rows and individual cells (variants), and for triggering additional row detail.
 The supported optional item record